Albafika/RetroArchPlaylistUpdater/README.md

     - Use **Select All** to select all playlists in the destination folder.

 5. **Execute the Update**:
-    - Click **EXECUTE** to update the selected playlists in the Destination list with ROM paths from the Source playlists.
+    - Click **EXECUTE** to update the selected playlists in the Destination list with the ROMs listed in the Source playlists.

 * **Refresh the App**:
     - Click **Refresh** to reset the folder paths and clear listboxes.